kvinay7/Insurance/README.md

 ### 5. **Define Relationships Between Classes**
    - Identify how the classes interact with each other.
 This includes:
      - **Associations**: Classes are related to one another in some way.
-     - **Inheritance**: One class inherits properties and behaviors from another.
+     - **Generalization**: One class inherits properties and behaviors from another.
      - **Aggregation/Composition**: One class is made up of other classes.
      - **Dependency**: One class depends on another for its functionality.
+     - **Realization**: one class implements the behavior of the other class or interface.

    - Example: A `Library` class might have a one-to-many relationship with a `Book` class (one library has many books).